Kain Anderson

 Kain Anderson is an Australian professional rugby league footballer who plays as a for the Canberra Raiders in the National Rugby League (NRL).

 Career

-In Round 27 2025, Anderson made his NRL debut for the Raiders coming off the bench against the Dolphins in a 62-24 loss at Kayo Stadium in Redcliffe.
+In round 27 of the 2025 NRL season, Anderson made his NRL debut for the Canberra Raiders coming off the bench against the Dolphins in a 62-24 loss at Kayo Stadium in Redcliffe.
+On 25 August 2026, it was announced that Anderson would be departing the Canberra club after not being offered a new contract.